elvisburrniku/auto-korea/mobile/README.md

-# AutoMarket Mobile Application
+# Auto Korea Kosova Import Mobile Application

-This directory contains the AutoMarket mobile application built with React Native.
+This directory contains the Auto Korea Kosova Import mobile application built with React Native.
 The mobile app provides similar functionality to the web version with a native mobile experience.

 ## Project Structure